mtccatx/website/includes/docs/02-hosting.md

 Be careful with this.
 Remember that anyone in the entire world can trigger the script to run.

-Currently, CGI support is a bit limited.
-I need to make it possible to get query parameters/CGI parameters so that users can build more complex applications.
+There's a lot of information that's passed to your script through the environment.
+For example the query parameters can be accessed by reading `QUERY_STRING`.

 ### Setting HTTP Headers